-I serve as Board President of mentoring program Big Brothers Big Sisters Independence Region.
-I’m also Board President of Hopeworks ‘N Camden, a program that provides tech training, jobs, housing, coaching and support to help amazing young people in one of America’s poorest cities succeed in life.
+I serve on the Board of mentoring program Big Brothers Big Sisters Independence Region.
+I’m also Board President of Hopeworks, a program that provides tech training, jobs, housing, coaching and support to help amazing young people in one of America’s poorest cities succeed in life.

 I teach entrepreneurship as a way to instill self-confidence, discipline and hustle in young people.
 I believe in hands-on learning, so everyone in class starts their own business, which has led to many adventures in entrepreneurship.

 Of course, I also love to write.
 My blog is about people and organizations that inspire me.
 So is my book, HumanKind: Changing the World One Small Act At a Time.

 If you read my book and enjoyed it, I’d love it if you’d consider writing an online review.
 It takes 5-minutes and makes a huge difference in getting the word out.
 If you have the time and inclination, you can click here to leave a review.
 Thanks for considering this.
 I appreciate it and so does Big Brothers Big Sisters, the nonprofit that receives all author royalties.

 Thanks for checking out my web site!